 Lyme Disease can range from a sudden acute Lyme infection to a slow erosion of health from persistent Lyme Disease.
 An acute infection comes on suddenly , similar to flu symptoms and a tick bite or bulls eye rash may or may not be seen.
 A persistent Lyme infection or “Lyme presence” may result from prior exposure and may present as a general decline in health or persistent health problems of unknown cause, or may exhibit as a set of brand new symptoms, which can be mild or severe.

 There are at least 5 subspecies of Borrelia burgdorferi, over 100 strains in the US, and 300 strains worldwide.
 This diversity is thought to contribute to the antigenic variability of the spirochete to evade being picked up on Lyme testing, evade the immune system and antibiotic therapy, leading to chronic infection.

 Furthermore, a person with Lyme disease may be co-infected with other organisms and “co-infections” often require different antibiotic therapy compared to Lyme Disease.

 How We Treat Lyme Disease and Co-Infections

 Acute Lyme Disease infection responds well to aggressive antibiotic, anti protozoal therapy.
 There is no universally accepted treatment.
-During chronic or persistent Lyme infection the organism burrows deep into tissues that some antibiotics can reach only marginally.
+During chronic or persistent Lyme infection, the organism burrows deep into tissues that some antibiotics can reach only marginally.
 This is but one of many reasons why a two-to-four week treatment cannot eliminate chronic infection.
-The two most common reasons people do not respond to Lyme Disease treatment is untreated co-infections and/or the presence of heavy metals in the body.
+The two most common reasons people do not respond to Lyme Disease treatment are untreated co-infections and/or the presence of heavy metals in the body.